 The can industry is a multi-billion-dollar industry that continues to shape the daily lives of people.
 Over the years, more and more quantities and varieties of canned goods have become available.

-Can sealers revolutionized the process of canning and the industry experienced rapid growth.
+Can sealers revolutionize the process of canning and the industry experienced rapid growth.
 Gone are the days of laboriously bending metal and soldering seams by hand.
 This increase in production promoted the use of cans in the following industries:

 A can sealer is a machine that seals the can lid to the can body in a way that is completely airtight.
 The lid of the can is usually made of tin-plated steel.
 The material for the body depends on the product being canned.
 It can be made of metal, paperboard, or plastic.

 The can sealer interlocks the outer end of the lid with the top part of the can body.
 This process is called double seaming.
 The double seam creates a strong mechanical joint to seal the product inside the can.
 In addition to the mechanical interlocking, a sealing compound is attached to the curl of the lid.
 This makes the seal not only strong but also airtight.

 If you’re looking for can sealers for sale, it’s important for you to understand the different components, operations, and designs of can sealers.
 This greater understanding of how can sealers function will help you choose the type of can sealer that best fits your needs.

 Firstly, you need to know the components of a can sealer before learning how it seals aluminum cans.
 A can sealer has the following major components to form the airtight closure between the lid and body of the can:

 The seamer head holds the lid and supports it as it goes through the rollers.

 The seamer turntable is a disc or plate that holds and supports the can body while it is being sealed to the lid.